 So, what’s the pitch?
 The stats look pretty, but what do they mean for your bottom line?
 Is good SEO really the long-term path to business success?
 Let’s take a look at five of the biggest reasons why it might just be.

-Five reasons why every struggling business needs SEO
+Six reasons every struggling business needs SEO

 1. Everyone’s online.
 SEO will let them see you.